-Last week, Typhoon Muifa killed four people in the Philippines even though it did not make landfall.
-The storm caused power outages and injuries as it passed by Japan's southern island of Okinawa on Friday and dusted northern Taiwan with light rain and moderate winds.
+Typhoon Muifa caused power outages and injuries as it passed by Japan's southern island of Okinawa on Friday and dusted northern Taiwan with light rain and moderate winds earlier Friday.

-Japan's Kyodo News agency said the typhoon caused 27 injuries on Okinawa and knocked out power to more than 60,000 homes.
+Kyodo news agency reported the typhoon had caused 27 injuries on Okinawa and power was out to more than 60,000 homes.
 The center of the storm was offshore but high winds and heavy rain were forecast until Saturday morning.

-North Korea's state news agency reported late Friday that some parts of the country would receive heavy rain from the typhoon between Monday and Tuesday.
+North Korea's state news agency reported late Friday some parts of the country would get heavy rains from the typhoon between Monday and Tuesday.
 Flooding in recent weeks has caused deaths and damage to homes and farmland in the impoverished country.